 The applicant's submission accurately shows ADA curb ramps and crosswalks crossing all vehicular access points, which satisfies condition 21-a.
 However, the applicant has not provided the location or details regarding Share the Road signs or shared-lane markings (sharrows) along all internal roadways.
-As a condition of approval, prior to certification of the subject DET, the Planning Board requests that the applicant update the plans to display "Share the Road with a Bicycle" signage assemblies, as well as sharrows, along all internal roadways.
-The exact location shall be evaluated and approved by the Transportation Planning Section, prior to certification of the subject application.
+As a condition of approval, prior to certification of the subject DET, staff request the applicant update plans to display "Share the Road with a Bicycle" signage assemblies as well as sharrows along all internal roadways.
+The exact location shall be evaluated and approved by the Transportation Planning Section prior to certification of the subject application.

 - C. Certificate of Adequacy ADQ-2022-010: The property is the subject of Certificate of Adequacy ADQ-2022-010, which was approved by the Planning Director on January 17, 2023.
 This ADQ is valid for 12 years from the date of approval of the associated PPS-2022-001, subject to the additional expiration provisions of Section 24-4503(c).
 ADQ-2022-010 was approved with one condition, which is relevant to the review of this DET and is listed below in bold text.
-The Planning Board's analysis of the project's conformance to the condition follows in plain text: - 1.
+Staff analysis of the project's conformance to the condition follows in plain text: - 1.
 Total development within the Preliminary Plan of Subdivision shall be limited to uses that generate no more than 94 AM peak-hour trips and 108 PM peak-hour trips.
 Any development generating an impact greater than that identified herein shall require a new determination of adequacy of transportation facilities and a new Preliminary Plan of Subdivision.

 This DET submission includes trip generation information which demonstrates conformance to the approved trip cap.
 The subject application considers 135 townhouses, which results in 94 AM peak-hour trips and 108 PM peak-hour trips.
-The Planning Board finds that the subject DET is within the trip cap established with ADQ-2022-010.
+Staff finds that the subject DET is within the trip cap established with ADQ-2022-010.